 And then there are the backdoor pilots, or "nested spin-offs," episodes of a successful series that not-so-surreptitiously aim to kick off a new show.

 The Andy Griffith Show began as a backdoor pilot of The Danny Thomas Show, when Sheriff Andy Taylor appeared in "Danny Meets Andy Griffith" in 1960.
 The sitcom paid it forward four years later, when the pilot for "Gomer Pyle, U.S.M.C." aired as the season four finale of The Andy Griffith Show.

 However, many of these backdoor pilots went pfft.
 Today, they just remain weird episodes of classic shows that suddenly focus on entirely new characters.

-You can catch many of them on MeTV.
 Keep an eye out for these spin-offs that failed to click.

 1. "Cavender Is Coming"

 When a laugh track appears in a Twilight Zone episode, you know something funny is going on.
 Well, unfortunately, this comedic outlier was not very funny, despite featuring a young, up-and-coming Carol Burnett.
 The tale centered around a guardian angel, played by Jesse White, the actor best known as the Maytag repairman.
 It fizzled.
 Rod Serling had hoped to create a Cavender sitcom.
 However, as a writer, he was better suited to uncanny science fiction.
 These days, the episode is shown minus the laugh track, at least.